Musk and DOGE promised $2 trillion in savings., but government spending is up

 Elon Musk and DOGE promised $2 trillion in savings.
 In reality, government spending is up

-The Tump administration has reportedly spent more than 6 percent as the Biden administration during the same period even though federal jobs, services, agencies and contracts have been slashed
+The Trump administration has reportedly spent more than 6 percent as the Biden administration during the same period even though federal jobs, services, agencies and contracts have been slashed

+Tech billionaire and DOGE hatchet man Elon Musk promised to save the nation $2 trillion.

-In spite of massive cuts in federal agencies, contracts, services and jobs by tech billionaire DOGE hatchet man Elon Musk, who initially promised to save the nation $2 trillion, U.S. government spending is actually up more than 6 percent over the same period last year during the Biden administration, according to Treasury data.
+In reality, in spite of massive cuts in federal agencies, contracts, services and jobs by U.S. government spending is actually up more than 6 percent over the same period last year during the Biden administration, according to new Treasury data.

 That increase doesn’t include the added costs of required payments to a quarter-of-a-million ousted federal workers (either fired or urged out the door), unemployment benefits and pricey rehirings of of employees mistakenly fired.